AtifRaja-Ansari/AtifRaja-Ansari/README.md

 ### Hi there 👋

 # 💫 About Me:
-I'm fresher currently learning about about programming stuff<br>Passionately looking to a bright future in these field<br>looking forward to platforms and opportunities to work as a developer
+I'm fresher currently learning about programming stuff<br>Passionately looking to a bright future in these field<br>looking forward to platforms and opportunities to work as a developer

 ## 🌐 Socials: